JTNOMONEY/jtnomoney.github.io/_posts/2018-11-19-embedded-rootfs.markdown

 USB disk preparation
 ---
-Prepare a USB disk and format to EXT4 filesystem on host PC (my env is Ubuntu 16.04)
+Prepare a USB disk and format to EXT filesystem on host PC.
+Before formating/partitioning USB disk, you need to double check which /dev/sd? is detected.
+In my case, my host PC is using ubuntu 16.04 and inserted USB is detected on /dev/sda.
 {% highlight shell %}
 fdisk /dev/sdb

-#use fdisk to format usb and partitioning USB what you want
-mkfs.ext4 /dev/sdb
+mkfs.ext4 /dev/sda
-#you need to double check which /dev/sd? is detected, example: sdb
 {% endhighlight %}

 Rootfs generation
 ---
-Use debootstrap to make a debian rootfs, check[1] or refer to a good scripts on github[2]
+Use debootstrap to make a debian rootfs, check[1].
+Another good reference is on github[2].
+To be noticed that 'armel' should be general for arm platform and 'armhf' is advanced and also supported.
+(but you need to check your target board with FPU.
+See debian website)
 {% highlight shell %}
 sudo ./make-rootfs.sh armel
-#armel should be general on arm platform;
-#armhf is also supported but you need to check your target board with FPU
 {% endhighlight %}

+After you excute the script, rootfs will be put on 'build' folder.
+Then, copy generated rootfs folder to USB disk.
+(In my case, it was on media/jt/xxxx/)
 {% highlight shell %}
 sudo cp -rvf debian-rootfs/build/armel/armel-rootfs-2018xxxx /media/jt/xxxx/
-#Copy generated rootfs folder to USB where it was mounted
 {% endhighlight %}

 Generated a chroot script
 ---
-Wrote a chroot script (chrootfs.sh) and stored into USB disk
+Prepared a `chroot` script (chrootfs.sh) and stored into USB disk.
+Example as below:

 {% highlight shell %}
 #!/bin/busybox sh

-chroot="/mnt/disk1/armel-rootfs"
+chroot="/mnt/jail/armel-rootfs-2018xxxx"
 bin="/bin/bash"
 usb="/dev/sda"